 In some cases we hold publicly available information from social media channels (such as social media handles or number of followers) on our social customer relationship management system ‘Prezly’.
 This provides us with an overview of who drives the conversation on topics that relate to our work.
 Should we want to reach out to a particular social media handle we would do so using the contact information they have provided publicly.

 OUR WEBSITES AND APPS

-We use “cookies” help us improve the performance of our UK websites and campaigns.
+We use “cookies” to help us improve the performance of our UK websites and campaigns.

 Cookies are small text files that websites send to your computer (or phone or tablet).
-They save and store information about how you use the website.
+They save and store information about how you use the websites.

 Our website also uses web third-party cookies that allow us to track conversions and activity on our website as well as generate advertisements that appear on Facebook, for example, and other search engines like Google for you and other potential users.
 Such third party cookies may collect or receive information through your use of our websites to provide advertisements and allow it to create lookalike audiences.
 We don't collect personal information via these cookies.

 If you enter your details onto one of our online donation form, and you don’t complete the donation, we may contact you via email to see if we can help with any problems you may be experiencing.